-California cities like San Francisco and Los Angeles regularly show up on the “Most Expensive Cities” lists for the United States.
-Despite this fact, there are TONS of cheap weekend getaways in California that are accessible from these large cities!
-Whether you are looking for budget vacations in California or free camping in California, it all can be found on this list.
-Keep reading for 10 Cheap Weekend Getaways in California!
+California cities like Los Angeles regularly show up on the “Most Expensive Cities” lists for the United States.
+Despite this fact, there are tons of inexpensive weekend getaways in Southern California that are accessible and affordable!
+Whether you are looking for budget vacations near Los Angeles or are willing to drive a bit farther, it can all be found on this list.

-Despite housing some of the most expensive cities in the United States, California offers a surprising number of cheap activities and free things to do if you know where to look.
+California is well known for being pretty pricey to live in or visit.
+Yet, despite housing some of the most expensive cities in the USA, California offers a surprising number of cheap activities and free things to do if you know where to look.

-I’ve put together this list of ten cheap weekend getaways in California to help out both tourists and locals on a budget (who still want a little adventure in their lives!).
-From hiking and camping to lounging on the beach or discovering off-beat sites, there is something on this list for YOU.
+I’ve put together this list of ten cheap weekend getaways in Southern California to help budget travelers explore SoCal smarter and cheaper.
+From hiking and camping, to lounging on the beach, to discovering off-beat sites, there is something on this list for everyone.

 Keep on reading for some inspiration!